For Keeps (film): Filming

-The film is set in Kenosha, Wisconsin and was partially filmed there.
-Primary location work took place in Winnipeg, Manitoba, Canada.
+The film is set in Kenosha, Wisconsin, and was partially filmed there.
+Primary filming took place in Winnipeg, Manitoba, Canada.

-The film had a number of titles while in production, possibilities including "Maybe, Baby" (by which it is known in some overseas territories) and "For Keeps?", before settling on the final question mark-less version.
+The film had a number of titles while in production, possibilities including Maybe, Baby (by which it is known in some overseas territories) and For Keeps?, before settling on the final question mark-less version.

 John Zarchen suffered a life-threatening head injury while driving in Hollywood.
 He survived a brief period of being comatose and actually returned to the film, although director John Avildsen, due to his medical absence, reduced his role.
-This movie also marks the debut film appearance of Alex Trebek as himself, as well as of Pauly Shore, who appears in a small role as another friend of Stan.
+This movie also marks the debut film appearance of Alex Trebek as himself, as well as of Pauly Shore, who appears in a small role as Retro, another friend of Stan Bobrucz (Randall Batinkoff).

 The musical score features a lullaby-like version of the song "Be My Baby".

 Casting

 Actor Adam Silbar was originally cast in the lead role of Stan but, for unknown reasons, the role was later re-cast with Randall Batinkoff just weeks before the first day of production.
-Author and casting director Paul G. Bens, Jr., then an actor, was one of the two finalists to replace Silbar.
+Author and casting director Paul G. Bens Jr., then an actor, was one of the two finalists to replace Silbar.
 The role ultimately went to Batinkoff.